jjkjiang/jobnotif/README.md

 # jobnotif
-Quick and dirty python script that uses beautifulsoup scrape a url and send an email through smtp if a job matching a substring is found.
+Quick and dirty python script that uses beautifulsoup to scrape a url and send an email through smtp if a job matching a substring is found.
 Wanted to keep track of Twitch's internship opportunities but no option to automatically email and the recruiters don't seem to want to respond to me :'(.
 Keeps track of duplicate jobs with a set stored using pickle.